Energy-saving guide for Northern Australia

 Hot water can use 25% of your energy.
 If replacing your hot water system, take time to research the right type and size of product for your needs.
 Choose the most suitable and energy-efficient model you can afford to save on energy bills and avoid paying for capacity you don’t need.
 See our detailed information on hot water.

 For hot arid climates, heat pump and solar hot water are recommended technologies and you may be eligible for financial assistance to help with the cost of installing a system under the Australian Government’s Small-scale Renewable Energy Scheme (SRES).
-See our rebate pages for available assistance .
+See the Energy.gov.au rebate pages for available assistance .

 Ensure your installer recommends the most appropriate system for your climate, for example, a solar hot water system that is able to withstand occasional sub-zero temperatures.
 Periods of low temperature (under 5°C) can effect heat pump performance but this is unlikely to be a significant issue in hot arid conditions.